-The track modifications associated with the East Brisbane LMF would require relocating the Bayshore Caltrain Station (described in Section 2.2.1.3, Track and Station Modifications), relocating the Tunnel Avenue overpass, widening the bridge crossing of Guadalupe Valley Creek in Brisbane, and relocating control point (CP) Geneva.
-The reconstructed Tunnel Avenue overpass would connect to Bayshore Boulevard at its intersection with Valley Drive (north of its existing connection) and would provide a roadway extension connecting Valley Drive to Old Country Road.
+The track modifications associated with the East Brisbane LMF would require relocating the Bayshore Caltrain Station (described in Section 2.2.1.3, Track and Station Modifications), demolishing and relocating the Tunnel Avenue overpass, widening the bridge crossing of Guadalupe Valley Creek in Brisbane, and relocating control point (CP) Geneva.
+The reconstructed Tunnel Avenue overpass would connect to Bayshore Boulevard at its intersection with Valley Drive (north of its existing connection).
 The widened Guadalupe Valley Creek Bridge would support the East Brisbane LMF lead tracks where they cross the creek.
 Track modification near CP Geneva could require relocating the overhead signal pole.